Understanding API Sales

 Scenario:

-A sale is made through Oz Lotteries and the customer already exists in the PBJ instance due to a previous PBJ purchase but has different contact details.
+A sale is made through Oz Lotteries and the customer already exists in the JLP instance due to a previous JLP purchase but has different contact details.

 Answer: